-The altimetry-derived estimate of TCHP is analyzed when the number of available satellites is reduced on a test case corresponding to the passage of hurricane Katrina over the Gulf of Mexico (GOM).
-The TCHP field in the GOM during August 25, 2005, when hurricane Katrina was located approximately on the east coast of Florida, exhibits a large anticyclonic ring in the Gulf (Figure 6, left panel).
-If the TCHP field is subsampled along JASON-1 groundtrack only, the main features including the warm ring and the Loop Current still appear (Figure 6, right panel).
-However, given that the groundtrack of JASON-1 does not cross the core of the ring and the jet of the LC, the values of TCHP are reduced by 30 kJ/cm over the warm ring (Figure 6, right panel).
-This is consistent with studies showing that one single satellite cannot fully resolve the mesoscale field in the ocean [Le Traon and Dibarboure 1999].
+The TCHP field in the GOM during August 25, 2005, when hurricane Katrina was located approximately on the east coast of Florida, exhibits a large anticyclonic ring in the Gulf (Fig. 6, left panel).
+If the TCHP field is subsampled along JASON-1 groundtrack only, the main features including the warm ring and the Loop Current still appear (Fig. 6, right panel).
+However, given that the groundtrack of JASON-1 does not cross the core of the ring and the jet of the LC, the values of TCHP are reduced by 30 kJ/cm2 over the warm ring (Fig. 6, right panel).
+This is consistent with studies showing that one single satellite cannot fully resolve the mesoscale field in the ocean [13].
 For instance, the 3-degree zonal distance between consecutive JASON-1 groundtracks does not allow complete identification of mesoscale features, such as warm core rings.
 It has been found from numerical modeling studies with the Real-Time Ocean Forecast System (RTOFS) that sea height anomaly fields from two independent altimeters are needed for adequate spatial and temporal coverage to properly position mesoscale features and fronts which are critical for determining impact of ocean heat content on hurricane forecasts.